CVE-2024-6387: Critical OpenSSH Vulnerability Allowing Root Access

 Detection

-This script enables rapid scanning of multiple IP addresses, domain names, and CIDR network ranges to detect potential vulnerabilities and ensure the security of your infrastructure.
+This script enables the scanning of multiple IP addresses, domain names, and CIDR network ranges to detect potential vulnerabilities and ensures rapid security of your infrastructure.

 Usage